An official website of the European Union. See all European Institutions

 The EU Delegation to Syria expatriate staff continues to operate from Beirut, carrying out regular missions to Damascus.

-Since 2011, the Commission has responded to the dire humanitarian situation by ensuring principled assistance and protection for those populations in need.
-The EU supports humanitarian programmes implemented by its partners (United Nations, International Organisations and International NGOs) in respect of the humanitarian principles of humanity, impartiality, neutrality and independence, irrespective of political, religious or ethnic affiliations of beneficiaries and only responding to humanitarian needs.
-Through its first-line emergency response, the EU and its humanitarian partners respond to primary needs of the most vulnerable.
+The EU funds humanitarian programmes implemented by its partners such as United Nations agencies, International Organisations and International NGOs.
+All EU partners are required to follow the humanitarian principles of humanity, impartiality, neutrality and independence, irrespective of political, religious or ethnic affiliations of beneficiaries and responding exclusively to humanitarian needs.

 Through our humanitarian aid inside Syria, we are reaching millions of people across the country, providing first-line emergency response and post-emergency response in the following key sectors: food; health; shelter and emergency house items; water; sanitation and hygiene; protection and education in emergency.
 The EU also supports humanitarian partners to preposition stock and contingency planning to anticipate new population movements.